 “The purpose of the Act is to assure that individuals with developmental disabilities and their families participate in the design of, and have access to, needed community services, individualized supports and other forms of assistance that promote self determination, independence, productivity, and integration and inclusion in all facets of community life through culturally competent programs.”

-In order to assure the purpose of the Act, Developmental Disabilities Councils were created and charged with engaging in three main activities in support of individuals with developmental disabilities:
+Developmental Disabilities Councils have three main activities in support of individuals with developmental disabilities:

 • Systems Change